 Revia® or Vivitrol® (Naltrexone).

-The FDA approved this medication years ago to treat people who have dependency disorders particularly with alcohol or opiate misuse.
+The FDA approved this medication years ago to treat people who have dependency disorders, particularly with alcohol or opiate misuse.
 It’s an opiate blocker.
-Due to its mechanism of action, it is widely known that it can help people come off other narcotics such as codeine, morphine and heroin.
-The drug does not change anything in the brain to cure the crave, but rather it blunts the the euphoric action of the narcotic if it is consumed.
+Due to its mechanism of action, it is widely known that it can help people come off other narcotics such as codeine, morphine, and heroin.
+The drug does not change anything in the brain to cure the craving, but rather it blunts the euphoric action of the narcotic if it is consumed.

 Would you like to read more about LDN?
 If so, here’s an ARTICLE I wrote entitled, What Your Doctor Never Told You About, But Should Have.